 The ethos and high levels of pastoral care established in the primary school follow through to the secondary school, with young people’s ability to develop resilience, approach challenges positively, and work collaboratively for the good of the whole community being central to their learning.

-Our secondary school teaching provides challenge whilst enabling our children to see meaningful links in their learning.
+Our secondary school teaching provides challenge whilst enabling our pupils to see meaningful links in their learning.

 HEAD OF SECONDARY'S WELCOME